nheidloff/blog-nh/_posts/2024-10-12-multi-turn-conversations-watsonx-orchestrate.md

 }
 ```

-The Assistant responds with "The only potential route cause I'm aware of is an old unsupported router software version, which would require a remote diagnostic check on the router."
+The Assistant responds with "The only potential root cause I'm aware of is an old unsupported router software version, which would require a remote diagnostic check on the router."

 ![image](/assets/img/2024/10/multi-turn-3.png)